Leafwing-Studios/leafwing-input-manager/README.md

 # About

-A simple but robust input-action manager for Bevy: intended to be useful both as a plugin and a helpful library.
+A straightforward but robust input-action manager for Bevy.

 Inputs from various input sources (keyboard, mouse and gamepad) are collected into a common `ActionState` on your player entity, which can be conveniently used in your game logic.

-The mapping between inputs and actions is many-to-many, and easily configured and extended with the `InputMap` components on your player entity.
+The mapping between inputs and actions is many-to-many, and easily configured and extended with the `InputMap` components on each player entity.
 A single action can be triggered by multiple inputs (or set directly by UI elements or gameplay logic), and a single input can result in multiple actions being triggered, which can be handled contextually.

-This library seamlessly supports both single-player and local multiplayer games!
-Simply add the `InputManagerBundle` to each controllable entity, and customize the `InputMap` appropriately.

-Of particular note: this plugin allows users to configure which state (i.e. `GameState::Playing`) it runs in.
-No more characters wandering around while your menu is open!

 ## Features